Section Head

 Global Health Faculty

-After 3.5 years in Madagascar, she returned stateside and completed a dual MD/MPH program at the University of Miami, during which she focused her attention on serving some of the diverse communities of south Florida.
+After 3.5 years in Madagascar, she returned stateside and completed a dual MD/MPH program at the University of Miami, during which she focused her attention on serving communities in south Florida.
 OBGYN Residency at Vanderbilt University Medical Center (VUMC) brought her the first opportunity to work clinically in Kenya while she completed a 1-month elective at Kijabe Mission Hospital.
-She then moved abroad again for a fellowship in Global Women’s Health and Equity at the University of Toronto.
-She spent the first year in Toronto, where she provided care for Ontario’s diverse populations, with services primarily focused on First Nation, refugee, immigrant, and persons who use substances.
+She then moved abroad again for a fellowship at the University of Toronto.
+She spent the first year in Toronto, where she provided care for Ontario’s population, with services primarily focused on First Nation, refugee, immigrant, and persons who use substances.
 Her second year brought her back to Kenya, where she served as the AMPATH (Academic Model Providing Access to Healthcare) Reproductive Health Team Lead at Moi Teaching and Referral Hospital (MTRH).
 Now that she has returned to VUMC as Global Women’s Health Faculty, she plans to continue partnerships with Kijabe Mission Hospital and MTRH with a focus on medical education and capacity building for minimal access surgery.